Fabio Grosso: Frosinone

+Lyon

+On 16 September 2023, Grosso was unveiled as the new manager of Ligue 1 club Lyon, a club at which he formerly played, replacing Laurent Blanc, who was fired 8 days prior.
+On 29 October 2023, prior to an away match against rivals Marseille at the Stade Vélodrome, Grosso suffered a facial injury due to shards of broken glass hitting his face after the Lyon bus was pelted with stones on its way to the stadium.
+He received medical treatment due to heavy bleeding.
+The match was subsequently postponed by the officials.

+Following a short tenure that saw Lyon failing to improve in its results and lying at the bottom of the league table, Grosso was ultimately dismissed from his coaching position on 30 November 2023.

+Sassuolo

-On 23 March 2021, Grosso was appointed the manager of Frosinone.
+On 3 June 2024, Grosso was appointed as the manager of Serie B team Sassuolo.

+On 12 April 2025, he obtained promotion to Serie A for Sassuolo, with five days to spare.

 Style of play

-A former attacking midfielder, Grosso was a physical, quick, and energetic player, who was sound both defensively and offensively, due to his work-rate, attacking prowess, technique, and stamina, which enabled him to excel as an offensive–minded left-back.
+A former attacking left back, Grosso was a physical, quick, and energetic player, who was sound both defensively and offensively, due to his work-rate, attacking prowess, technique, and stamina, which enabled him to excel as an offensive–minded left-back.
 A versatile footballer, regarded as one of the top Italian full-backs of his generation, he was also adept with accurate crossing ability, which even allowed him to be deployed as a winger or as an attacking wing-back on either flank throughout his career, despite being naturally left-footed.
 Unusually for a defender, he was also a free kick, penalty and corner kick specialist, responsibilities usually held by a striker or midfielder.

 Personal life

 Grosso is married to Jessica Repetto.